-The legal landscape in Juvenile Justice has been going through some profound changes in recent years, based on what the neuroscience reveals about the development of the adolescent brain.
-Neuroscience research reveals 1) that the parts of the brain responsible for self-control and rational decision-making aren’t fully developed until the mid-20s or even 30, and 2) that the brain’s reward system is primed for riskier behavior in adolescence.
+The legal landscape in Juvenile Justice has been going through some profound changes in recent years, based on what neuroscience research has revealed about the development of the adolescent brain.
+The question of the age at which an individual can be considered to be fully responsible for their own actions is being examined through the lens of brain science.

-The research is also helping clarify that “typical” rates of development don’t account for the large variability in development among teenagers.
-Studies have found that juveniles in the Justice System have less well developed cognitive skills, in general, which contribute to academic and behavioral issues that feed off of each other.
-The Northwestern Juvenile Project found that 90% of the newly detained juveniles in their custody had below average receptive vocabulary skills (the ability to understand/comprehend language heard or read) as well as impaired overall intellectual functioning.
-Issues of cognitive development are not generally addressed in the Juvenile Justice System and the CSG Juvenile Justice Center reports that in some states, the recidivism rate is as high as 75% after 3 years.
+The research is also helping to clarify that “typical” rates of development don’t account for the large variability in maturity among teenagers.
+Some adolescents may have well-developed executive functions while others lag behind the average.
+Children with attention issues, such as ADHD and many teenagers with learning disabilities have deficits in executive functions, the cognitive processes that help them regulate their emotions and behavior, even relative to their peers.
+Perhaps it is not surprising that studies have found that juveniles in the Justice System have less well developed cognitive skills, in general than adolescents who are not.
+Deficits in cognitive skills contribute to academic and behavioral issues that feed off of each other.
+The Northwestern Juvenile Project, for example, found that 90% of the newly detained juveniles in their custody had below average receptive vocabulary skills (the ability to understand/comprehend language heard or read) as well as impaired overall intellectual functioning.

 While CBT has been shown to be helpful, another promising approach is the remediation of cognitive deficits through cognitive training.
 Cognitive training has been shown to be able to improve cognitive skills nearly to the level of normally developing students in research with students with specific learning disabilities.